puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Optional[Array]`

-is an array of hosts, ip addresses, partial network numbers or networks in CIDR notation specifying what hosts can view the special /server-status URL.
+Array of hosts, ip addresses, partial network numbers or networks, in CIDR notation specifying what hosts can view the special
+/server-status URL.
 Defaults to ['127.0.0.1', '::1'].
-> Creates Apache < 2.4 directive "Allow from"
+> Creates Apache < 2.4 directive "Allow from".

 Default value: `undef`